 The text has benefited from having been read by a number of people at various times, who commented helpfully and drew attention to shortcomings.
 So, my thanks to (in alphabetical order), Marcia Bates, Charles Cole, Nigel Ford, Ina Fourie, Elena Maceviciute, and Hester Meyer.
+The text has also benefited from questions raised by students from Berlin, Pretoria, Vilnius and Dublin, in question and answer sessions, carried out, by necessity, over Zoom.

 T.D.
-Wilson Sheffield, 2020
+Wilson Sheffield, 2022